danchoi/ngrender/README.md

   web indexing crawlers](http://www.ng-newsletter.com/posts/serious-angular-seo.html).
 * You want to render a very large array of JSON objects in an AngularJS ng-repeat loop.
   This has terrible performance in the web browser and in some cases can't even happen.
-You want a way to render the AngularJS templates with more horsepower and speed than inside the browser's pokey JavaScript engine.
+You want a way to render the AngularJS templates with more horsepower than the browser's pokey JavaScript engine.
 * You want to reuse AngularJS web templates for HTML email generation.
 * You want to reuse AngularJS web templates for static HTML page generation.